Jujamcyn Theaters: History

 In 1987 Binger brought in Rocco Landesman to run Jujamcyn.
 Landesman was a successful theatrical producer and was friendly with Binger from previous theatrical productions and a shared interest in racehorses.
 Over the next 17 years, Landesman, Binger and the Jujamcyn organization would produce and house a successful string of Broadway hits.
 Including box office juggernaut The Producers, which won a record 12 Tony Awards in 2001.

-After Bingers' death
+After the Bingers' deaths

 Virginia Binger died in 2002, and James Binger died in 2004.